-I know that might sound like bragging, and of course I am proud of them, but I take very little credit for their abilities other than giving some time and guidance here and there–between my wife and I, my wife definitely deserves more credit, but even she doesn’t get most of it–the kids themselves do.
+I know that might sound like bragging, and of course, I am proud of them.
+Still, I take very little credit for their abilities other than giving some time and guidance here and there–my wife definitely deserves more credit, but even if she doesn’t get most of it–the kids themselves do.
 They like reading so much that they want to do it independently.

-Let me preface this list by saying that I think its really important that kids enjoy reading.
+Let me preface this list by saying that I think it’s really important that kids enjoy reading.
 Some kids just might not be ready to read at a young age.
-I do believe to a certain extent that the earlier they can get learning to read out of the way, the faster they can read to learn.
-I also think that many many more kids are capable of learning to read young than actually do learn.
+I do believe to a certain extent, that the earlier they can get learning to read out of the way, the faster they can read to learn.
+I also think that many, many more kids are capable of learning to read young than actually do learn.

-Give them the resources and patience and don’t be upset if your child just isn’t ready.
+Give them the resources and patience, and don’t be upset if your child just isn’t ready.
 I also want to mention that my wife stayed home with the older one until she was three and the younger one until she was almost two.
 I know that’s not possible for many parents, but I do think there were huge dividends from this.

 Ok, and now for the list of reading resources:

 6) LeapFrog animated videos such as Talking Letter Factory.
 This an effective and very entertaining series.
-Also good are the TV shows Little Einsteins, Martha Speaks and Super Why–although the first two don’t help with reading directly.
+Also suitable are the TV shows Little Einsteins, Martha Speaks, and Super Why–although the first two don’t help with reading directly.
 Martha Speaks builds toddlers‘ vocabulary.
-Little Einsteins introduces children to art, musical instruments and composition.
+Little Einsteins introduces children to art, musical instruments, and composition.
 Super Why does include some literacy.

 See my list of educational TV shows on Netflix, Hulu, Amazon Prime and YouTube.
 In another post, I discuss great educational gift ideas as well as some ideas for activities for homeschoolers.